 Severe headache pain is often considered to be a migraine, but the difference between these two types of headaches is usually made based on the lack of one or more of the classic migraine phases (that have different symptoms in each phase).

 For example, there are times with the atypical form that there is not even a headache phase.
 And there are times when it cycles through the stages, and times when it does not.

-But with the atypical migraine symptoms, medications, rest, proper diet, and proper nutrition can help to alleviate them.
+The best part is that with the atypical migraine symptoms: medications, rest, proper diet, and proper nutrition can help to alleviate them.